• Blog

 Top Rated Sleeping Aid

 Insomnitol is a top-rated sleeping aid.
 Why?
 Because it works and it does not have side effects.
-Insomnitol contains Valerian, gamma-Aminobutyric acid, Lemon Balm, Passionflower, 5-HTP, vitamin B-6, Chamomile, L-Theanine, and Melatonin.
+Insomnitol contains Valerian, gamma-aminobutyric acid, Lemon Balm, Passionflower, 5-HTP, vitamin B-6, Chamomile, L-Theanine, and Melatonin.
 Overall, sleeping aids provide comfort and restore vitality after disturbed days or nights.
 We can drink coffee in gallons or use soda drinks to stay awake.
 Unfortunately, we will pay a high price for our laziness to search for how to help ourselves.
 The price is hypertension, nervosity, migraines, irritability, or disbalance of digestion.
 We skip essential details in our work or duties.
 Our productivity falls.

 Previously I slept well.
 However, after a few exciting changes and traveling to different time zones, I saw that sleep is not as precious as it was before.

-Supplement Facts
+Supplement facts

-Insomnitol consists of vitamin B-6, Valerian, Passionflower, Lemon Balm, Chamomile, gamma-Aminobutyric acid, L-Theanine, 5-HTP, and Melatonin.
+Insomnitol consists of vitamin B-6, Valerian, Passionflower, Lemon Balm, Chamomile, gamma-aminobutyric acid, L-Theanine, 5-HTP, and Melatonin.

 All these ingredients are GMO-free.